Stranger: Stranger danger

 For older children, instruction is often provided in schools and homes on so called "stranger danger".
 This often stems from public fears regarding stranger offenders, individuals who may approach children in public places with the intention of abduction or abuse, possibly due in part to their perception of children as vulnerable targets.
 Statistically, children who are abducted are much more likely to be taken by someone who is an acquaintance or family member.
 According to one estimate, "classic stranger abductions" accounted for only 0.014% of total missing children annually in the United States, or about 14 per 100,000.
 (Note: These were defined as "stereotypical kidnappings", abductions perpetrated by a stranger or slight acquaintance and involving a child who was transported 50 or more miles, detained overnight, held for ransom or with the intent to keep the child permanently, or killed.)
 Furthermore, of all abductions by non-family members, the majority (59%) were of teenagers, rather than children.
 In similar statistics reported by the National Center for Missing & Exploited Children (NCMEC), only about 1% of abductions were from non-family members, while 91% of those abducted were classified as endangered runaways.

 This has led to calls to de-emphasize stranger danger, as Nancy McBride of NCMEC told NBC News, "let's take stranger-danger and put it in a museum.
-We need to teach our kids things are actually going to help them if they are in trouble."
+We need to teach our kids things that are actually going to help them if they are in trouble."
 This was echoed by sociologist, and director of the Crimes Against Children Research Center, David Finkelhor, writing in The Washington Post:

 We'd do much better to teach them the signs of people (strangers or not) who are behaving badly: touching them inappropriately, being overly personal, trying to get them alone, acting drunk, provoking others or recklessly wielding weapons.
 We need to help children practice refusal skills, disengagement skills and how to summon help.